-Regarding the analysis of possible misconduct the Board has assign such role to the Compliance Committee of the Group under the supervision of the Audit and Control Committee.
-The Chairman of the Compliance Committee personally takes part in the Audit and Control Committee to inform on the activities deployed by the Compliance Committee, the claims received under the whistleblowing channel, and on any other issues that Audit Committee may think relevant.
+Regarding the analysis of possible misconducts, the Board has assigned such role to the Compliance Committee of the Group under the supervision of the Audit, Control and Sustainability Committee.
+The Compliance Officer personally attends the Audit, Control and Sustainability Committee to report on the activities deployed by the Compliance Committee, the claims received under the whistleblowing channel, and on any other issues that the Audit, Control and Sustainability may consider relevant on the follow up and fulfilment of the internal regulations of the Group's Compliance System.
+The Audit, Control and Sustainability Committee approves the annual Working Plan of the Compliance Committee and of each Local Compliance Unit and oversees its implementation.

-• Whistleblower channel allowing notifications to the audit committee of irregularities of a financial and accounting nature, in addition to potential breaches of the code of conduct and unlawful activities undertaken in the organisation, indicating whether this channel is confidential and whether anonymous notifications can be made, protecting the rights of the whistleblower and the person reported.
+Whistleblower channel allowing notifications to the audit committee of irregularities of a financial and accounting nature, in addition to potential breaches of the code of conduct and unlawful activities undertaken in the organisation, indicating whether this channel is confidential and whether anonymous notifications can be made, protecting the rights of the whistleblower and the person reported.

-The Board of Directors Regulation assign to the Audit and Control Committee the responsibility to establish and supervise a procedure that allow employees and any other person, such as Directors, shareholders, contractors or subcontractors and suppliers, to communicate the potential relevant irregularities, including financial and accounting irregularities, related to Logista that they may find in the company of the Group.
-Such mechanism guarantees confidentiality and established the cases in which communications may be done in an anonymous way, respecting the rights of the claimant and the affected party.
+The Board of Directors Regulations assign to the Audit, Control and Sustainability the responsibility of establishing and supervising a procedure that allow employees and any other person related to the Company, such as directors, shareholders, contractors, subcontractors, trainees, job applicants, former employees and suppliers, to communicate the potentially relevant irregularities, including financial and accounting irregularities they may find in the Company or within the group.
+Such mechanism guarantees confidentiality and the possibility that the communications may be done in an anonymous way, respecting the rights of the claimant and the affected party.